exercism/prolog/exercises/practice/triangle/.docs/instructions.md

 An _equilateral_ triangle has all three sides the same length.

 An _isosceles_ triangle has at least two sides the same length.
-(It is sometimes specified as having at least two sides the same length, but for the purposes of this exercise we'll say _exactly_ two.)
+(Consider what this implies about other types of triangles.)

 A _scalene_ triangle has all sides of different lengths.